If you are considering buying a Florida business, it is important that you do your research.

 Whether the Owner Has Been Making a Living

-If the owner has to rely on other sources of income to make ends meet, this business may not be as solid as it appears.
+If the owner has to rely on other sources of income to make ends meet, this business may not be as solid as it appears, unless you are deliberately buying a part-time business.
 Ask the owner to let your accountant review their financial records.
-If you feel like the owner isn’t being transparent about the business’s history, that could be a red flag.
+If you feel like the owner isn’t being transparent about the business’s history, that could be another red flag.

 How the Business’s Income Is Affected by Seasonality